cczhong11/List-of-ChatGPT-plugin/plugin/TechPulse.md

 ## Description for Model

-Display top/new/ask/show/job stories from HackerNews.
-Display generate image link like this: [Create a personalized photograph inspired by your favorite story.](generate_image_url).
+Display top(default)/new/ask/show/job stories from HackerNews.
+Also display related link using the following format: [related_title](related_url).